r-spatialecology/vectormetrics/README.md

 ## Number of patches
 vm_c_np(vector_landscape, class_col = "class")
-#> MULTIPOLYGON geometry provided.
-You may want to cast it to separate polygons with 'get_patches()'.
 #> # A tibble: 3 × 5
 #>   level class id    metric value
 #>   <chr> <chr> <chr> <chr>  <int>